RyanLu32/RyanLu32.github.io/_pages/about.md

 # 🔥 News
-- *2026.04*: &nbsp;🎉🎉 I have served as an International Collaborator on a Japan Science and Technology Agency (JST) CREST project.
+- *2026.04*: &nbsp;🎉🎉 I have served as an International Collaborator on a JST CREST project.
 - *2026.03*: &nbsp;🎉🎉 One paper has been accepted by IEEE T-ITS.
 - *2026.02*: &nbsp;🎉🎉 One paper has been accepted by CVPR 2026.
 - *2026.01*: &nbsp;🎉🎉 One paper has been accepted by WWW 2026.